 The Minnesota State Plumbing Code exists to “regulate the design and installation of plumbing systems statewide for all buildings including new additions, alterations, repair, and replacement.”

 The reason DIY plumbing is often frowned upon is due to local state plumbing codes.
-If your plumbing repairs or installation do not meet code, it can lead to fees and citations or even complicated repairs and damage down the road.
+While you should always get an inspection to make sure everything was done correctly, failure to comply to these plumbing codes can lead to fees, citations, or even complicated repairs and damage down the road.

 That’s why we’re going to build this compliance guide to help DIY and professional plumbers alike meet Minnesota Plumbing Code rules and regulations in 2022.